 After my top two favorites, the rest of the list is in no particular order.
 Just favorite books on various topics.

-Four Season Gardening - Elliot Coleman - Inspiration on extending the garden season from a Maine grower. review
+Four Season Gardening by Elliot Coleman - Inspiration on extending the garden season from a Maine grower.
+My review

-The 12 Month Gardener - Jeff Ashton - Coleman's book inspires to action, this book gives practical tools, plans and tips to make it happen.
+The 12 Month Gardener by Jeff Ashton - Coleman's book inspires to action but this book gives practical tools, plans, and tips to make it happen.
 The author assumes you don't want to spend a ton of money or time!

 Root Cellaring by Mike and Nancy Bubel - How to store food without canning or freezing.

-Roots, Shoots, Buckets, and Boots - Sharon Lovejoy - Loved this book with it's focus on enjoying gardening with children.
+Roots, Shoots, Buckets, and Boots by Sharon Lovejoy - Loved this book with it's focus on enjoying gardening with children.
 The simple explanations would be helpful for any new gardener.

-The Backyard Berry Book - Stella Otta - Tips on all the small fruits.
+The Backyard Berry Book by Stella Otta - Tips on all the small fruits.

-Small-Scale Grain Raising - Gene Logsdon - My husband likes to read any and all of Logsdon books.
-He says that he likes the way this guy thinks.
+Small-Scale Grain Raising by Gene Logsdon - My husband likes to read any and all of Logsdon books.
+Ed says that he likes the way Logsdon thinks.

-Animal Vegetable Miracle - Barbara Kingsolver - Not a gardening manual but I'd encourage any gardener to read this book for the sheer inspiration.
-I read it one August when faced with buckets of tomatoes and it was the perfect "shot-in-the-arm" to preserve!
+Animal Vegetable Miracle by Barbara Kingsolver - Not a gardening manual but sheer inspiration.
+I read it one August when faced with buckets of tomatoes and it was the perfect shot-in-the-arm to bolster my energy.

 I'm sure I've missed lots of good books.
 I haven't nearly read all the gardening books out there - so if you have a favorite, please share!